 - C. Assigned vehicles will not be used as transportation to or at an extra-duty work site without authorization from the Special Events Office. - D. Employees that are actively on-call shall have the assigned vehicle readily available for immediate response and will be within 30 driving miles (one direction) of the Spokane City limits.
-Under these circumstances the employee may use the vehicle for limited personal use. - E. Duty staff officers have continuous on-call responsibilities and therefore have greater latitude in the use of the assigned vehicle, as specified by the Chief of Police. - F. Employees shall arrange for off street parking of assigned vehicles, and all equipment within the vehicle will be appropriately secured when parked at the employee's residence.
+Under these circumstances the employee may use the vehicle for limited personal use. - Readily available is when the officer is in a position to directly respond to the scene or briefing location. - E. Duty staff officers have continuous on-call responsibilities and therefore have greater latitude in the use of the assigned vehicle, as specified by the Chief of Police. - F. Employees shall arrange for off street parking of assigned vehicles, and all equipment within the vehicle will be appropriately secured when parked at the employee's residence.
 Vehicles shall be parked within a building if the vehicle contains a department firearm, or the department firearm will be removed from the vehicle and secured. - G. Any vehicle reassignments or switching of assigned vehicles shall be made through the approval of the officer's chain-of-command and in coordination with the Department's Fleet Manager. - H. The issuance of an assigned vehicle may be suspended or revoked for cause. - I. Members shall not operate City-owned vehicles at any time when impaired by drugs and/or alcohol. - J. Any member operating a vehicle equipped with a two-way communications radio, MDC and/or a GPS device shall ensure the devices are on and set to an audible volume whenever the vehicle is in operation. - K. All uniformed field members approved to operate marked patrol vehicles should be issued a copy of the unit key as part of their initial equipment distribution upon hiring.
 Officers shall not duplicate keys. - L. Members assigned a permanent vehicle should be issued keys for their assigned vehicle. - M. The loss of any key shall be promptly reported in writing through the member's chain of command.